About the Celebration

 Elementary Students (Pre-K to 6th grade) in FLES, FLEX, ESOL, ASL, Bilingual, Immersion, Heritage, Language Camps and After School Language Programs from CT and beyond, are invited to participate in the COLT RHYME CELEBRATION.

 Each participating teacher chooses a rhyme from the target culture for their students to perform on video.
 This rhyme can be from the curriculum or something that is used in class.
 In addition to submitting the video for the celebration, teachers will also submit a written text of the rhyme including graphics on a slide.
-Each district can turn in 2-3 videos as long as the duration of videos combined is 5 minutes or shorter.
+Each district can submit as many videos or rhymes as they would like as long as the duration of videos combined is 5 minutes or shorter.
 (Click here to access a sample / template.)

 These may be nursery rhymes, finger play, songs that rhyme, short rhyming games or tongue twisters.
 Most rhymes will be culturally traditional.
 We encourage props, costumes and body language.
 We suggest you follow the theme.
 Whichever rhyme you choose, you will be asked to submit the text on a slide in addition to the video.
 Here is a sample slide.